PANEL ATTORNEY QUALIFICATIONS

 classified at this level.
 These attorneys fall into two categories:

-Work Product: Must produce work of at least standard quality,
+Performance Expectations: Must produce work of at least standard quality,

-Presumptive Eligibility: May be given class A or B cases on
+Types of Case Assignments: May be given class A or B cases on

 an assisted basis.

-to very good quality, requiring assistance only to perform
+quality, requiring assistance only to perform

 more complex duties.

-Presumptive Eligibility: May be given cases through class
+Types of Case Assignments: May be given cases through class

 independent basis.

 Level IV.
-Attorneys of superior qualifications
+Attorneys possessing superior qualifications

 and considerable relevant experience (20 or more opening briefs